 Each year, the Toxics Release Inventory (TRI) collects information from more than 21,000 facilities on the quantities of TRI-listed chemicals they recycle, combust for energy recovery, treat for destruction, and dispose of or otherwise release both on and off site as part of their normal operations.
 These quantities, in total, are collectively referred to as the quantity of production-related wasteproduction-related wasteThe sum of all non-accidental chemical waste generated at a facility.
 It is the sum of on-site environmental releases (minus quantities from non-routine, one-time events), on-site waste management (recycling, treatment, and combustion for energy recovery), and off-site transfers for disposal, treatment, recycling or energy recovery. managed.

 As with any dataset, there are several factors to consider when using the TRI data.
-Key factors associated with data presented are summarized in the Introduction.
+Key factors associated with data used in the National Analysis are summarized in the Introduction.
 For more information see Factors to Consider When Using Toxics Release Inventory Data.

 Also note that the list of TRI chemicals has changed over the years.
 For comparability, trend graphs include only those chemicals that were reportable for all years presented.
-Figures that focus only on the year 2017 include all chemicals reportable for 2017, therefore, values for a 2017-only analysis may differ slightly from results for 2017 in a trend analysis.
+Figures that focus only on the year 2018 include all chemicals reportable for 2018, therefore, values for a 2018-only analysis may differ slightly from results for 2018 in a trend analysis.

 This page was published in February 2020 and uses the 2018 TRI National Analysis dataset made public in TRI Explorer in November 2019.